Limitations of Accounting Statements

 The actual cost price is used to record financial transactions, whereas comparing transactions of different times is difficult due to the impact of inflation.

 Accounting policies or businesses shall apply the principles of prudence and consistency, aiding them in making a comparison.
 A business that has different accounting policies makes it difficult for meaning comparison.
-Likewise, whenever a business changes its policy, the comparison of previous years also becomes difficult.
+Likewise, whenever business changes its policy, the comparison of previous years also becomes difficult.

 Accounts record information, which is expressed in monetary terms, which means that some significant factors may not appear in the accounting statement, which might affect the performance of the business.